ArduPilot/ardupilot_wiki/common/source/docs/common-scripting-aerobatics.rst

 ===================

-.. note:: this capability is in ArduPlane 4.2 and higher
+.. note:: this capability is in ArduPlane 4.2 and higher.
+It is rapidly evolving.
+Its suggested that users uses load the current "Latest" firmware and refer to its matching doucmentation ( :ref:`common-scripted-aerobatics-4.4` ) for best perfoemance.

 ArduPilot has the capability of executing aerobatics from a LUA script.
 Either via AUTO mode mission items, or via scripts executed in many normal plane flight modes, usually controlled via a transmitter switch and selection RC channels.